Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ![event info movement](./images/event-info-movement.png)

 It displays the event name, the maximum stay time of the event, the counter of current stay time, a description of the event, the choices of the event, and the selected choice ("default" means unselected).

 A "MoveToDouble3DEvent" will compute the appropriate "Change velocity" command to the player until the player reaches the location.
 The negative of this event is that it prevents fuel production and disable receiving fuel from other player, because increasing the fuel means the rest mass of the player also increases, making it impossible to compute the appropriate velocity to change to.

 Your subordinate (not you) can select choice "0" to keep the event or choice "1" to cancel it, there is nothing you can do to about it directly (it may be helpful to increase the relation with the player though).

 Wait a few turns, you will see your subordinate fly to the location you asked the player to.

+## Things you can do

+Now you should understand the basic of the game.
+You should be able to build up your population, your research, your carriers, and your subordinates.

+You can explore how the politics, economy, and diplomacy works, declare war on other players, move your subordinate to cubes where your enemies are located at to fight, prepare for rebellions...There will be guides for these topics when these features become more polished.

+Or if you are impatient, you can choose "Always" in [Server stop waiting (admin):](#server-control) to compute all the things automatically.

+### Contributing!

+I should admit that it is not an easy task to design interesting mechanics in such an unconventional game.
+Feel free to open an issue to make your suggestion, or even create a pull request if you know how to code.